BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/VUE.md

 title: VUE & Front-End Frameworks Walkthrough
 ---

-Vue is a flexible framework for building website interfaces, allowing gradual adoption and integration with other tools.
-It emphasizes easy learning and can handle complex web projects when combined with modern tooling.
+Vue is a flexible framework used to create user interfaces for websites.
+Unlike other frameworks that are all-or-nothing, Vue lets you start small and add more features as needed.
+It focuses on making the visual part of your website (the 'view') really good, but it can also handle complex, interactive websites when combined with other modern tools and libraries.

-Node.js is often thought of as a web server.
-That's because the popular [Node.js http](https://nodejs.org/api/http.html) module and [Express](https://expressjs.com/) modules are the basis for many high performance web sites.

 ## Resources